PuppeMeister/Test_API_Rails/README.md

 Mostly, I see Youtube video tutorials, Medium articles, Ruby and Rails documentations and people repository during these 7 days.

-## Reasons for mMking Modifications to API Documentation or The Requirements Itself
+## Reasons for Making Modifications to API Documentation or The Requirements Itself

 I didn't do many modification toward API documentation explicitly.
 I've tried my best to follow the spec.